PataphysicalSociety/soupault.app/site/reference-manual.md

 Example: `s = Regex.replace("/foo/bar", "^/", "")`

 Replaces the first matching substring.
-It returns a new string and doesn’t modify the original.
+It returns a new string and does not modify the original.

 ##### <function>Regex.replace_all(string, regex, string)</function>